Agency SOPs That Actually Get Used (Not Filed)

 Specify Who and When

-“Review within 48 hours” is better than “review soon.”
-“Project Manager handles” is better than “someone should handle.”
-Remove ambiguity.
+“Review within 48 hours” beats “review soon.”
+“Project Manager handles” beats “someone should handle.”
+Remove every piece of ambiguity you can find.

 Define Done

 How does someone know they’ve completed the process?
-What’s the end state?
 “Complete when client confirms receipt and understanding.”
 “Complete when checklist is fully signed off.”
+Without a definition of done, tasks drag indefinitely.

 Keep Them Findable